ralll/lets-encrypt-certificate-from-container/README.md

 ### Complete verification

-Finally, to perform the full check.
+Finally, the time has come for the full check.

 It will download the oficial certificate to the letsencrypt volume (attached to web_server container).

-Be sure before trying for real to avoid to be blocked by the Let's Encrypt service.
-First run dry-run and staging modes before this step.
+Be sure before trying for real to avoid to be blocked by the Let's Encrypt service for excessive requests.

+Pass through dry-run and staging modes before this step.

 ```bash
 docker run -it --rm \